BatoolMM/R-markdown/_episodes/01-why-rmarkdown.md

 - What are the benefits of using R Markdown?

 objectives:
-- Understand what scientific reproducibility entails
+- Understand what scientific reproducibility entails.
 - Identify the benefits of using R Markdown to create research reports.
 - Understand how R Markdown is a useful tool in Open Science approaches.
 - Learn how R Markdown can help one’s research.

 keypoints:
-- FIXME
+- Reproducible research is key for scientific advancement.
-- FIXME
+- R Markdown can help you to organize, have better control over and produce reproducible research.
 source: Rmd
 ---